SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 Here are some of the solutions that will help the users to resolve the challenges caused due to the mixed-mode authentication in SQL.

-1. To resolve the issues of security risks, set strong passwords in the SQL Server for authentication.
+1. To resolve the issues of security risks, set strong passwords in the SQL Server for SQL Server mixed authentication mode configure.

 2. For the issues created due to misconfigured accounts, use Windows Authentication for the internal users and further limit the logins to the server.
 Additionally, automate the login monitoring to keep track of the logins in the SQL Server.